baldurk/renderdoc/docs/window/buffer_viewer.rst

 Buffer Viewer/Mesh Output
 =========================

-The buffer viewer has two reasonably distinct modes - the first rather specialised to show meshes and mesh data as it passes through the pipeline.
+The buffer viewer has two reasonably distinct modes - the first rather specialised to show meshes and the mesh data as it passes through the pipeline.
 The other shows a raw arbitrary buffer with a custom (and arbitrary) formatting.

 Mesh Viewer
 -----------